 University Alumni Marketing – A Story of Untapped Potential

-An Engagement Strategies Group survey in the US found that 8 out of 10 alumni wouldn’t donate to their Alma Mater as they felt disconnected from the university following graduation and that the institution hadn’t done enough to rebuild those bridges.
-Could this be a lesson for UK based universities to encourage better engagement with their graduates?
+No one in business could deny the power of good customer reviews from previous clients – and the education industry is no exception.
+‘Previous customer’ in this setting means your alumni and these could become the most powerful advocates for your institution.
+However, an Engagement Strategies Group survey in the US found that 8 out of 10 alumni wouldn’t donate to their Alma Mater.
+This was because they felt disconnected from the university following graduation and that the institution hadn’t done enough to rebuild those bridges.

 Fostering strong relationships with graduates is something that every university needs to improve upon.
 The benefits are vast, from potential monetary donations to showcasing the worthwhileness of your degrees to prospective new students.